unifhy-org/unifhy/docs/_doc_src/developers.rst

    :caption: Components have the following structure, and should be added before the `DataComponent` class

    class ComponentNameHere(Component, metaclass=abc.ABCMeta):
        """ Component description here
        """

        _category = "componentnamehere"
        _inwards_info = { # transfers accepted by this component
            "transfer_a": {
                "units": "1", # units of transfer
                "from": "_category of component the transfer is coming from", "method": "mean",
            },
            "transfer_b": {
                "units": "1",
                "from": "_category of component the transfer is coming from", "method": "mean",
             },
             ...
        }
        _outwards_info = { # transfers produced by this component
            "transfer_c": {
                "units": "kg m-2 s-1",
-            "to": ["_category of component the transfer can be going to", "_category of another component the transfer can be going to], "method": "mean",
+               "to": ["_category of component the transfer can be going to", "_category of another component the transfer can be going to"], "method": "mean",
            },
            "transfer_d": {
                "units": "kg m-2 s-1",
                "to": ["_category of component the transfer can be going to"], "method": "mean",
            },
            ...
        }

        # if not specified, assume all inwards are required
        _inwards = tuple(_inwards_info)
        # if not specified, assume all outwards are produced
        _outwards = tuple(_outwards_info)

-The main things to specify are...
+The main things to specify are:
+- The name of the class
+- The informal name of the class defined by the `_category` variable and used to determine where to send transfers and where they have come from
+- A description of what the Component is intended to simulate in the class docstring
+- The `_inwards_info` and `_outwards_info` dictionaries that describe the transfers that this Component can receive and produce respectively.
+Anything else does not need to be touched

 3. Adding the transfers
 =======================
+The transfers into and out of the component are specified in the `_inwards_info` and `_outwards_info` dictionaries.
+The structure of these is explained in the previous section <LINK>

 4. Adapting unifhy.Model
 ========================
+This step is more involved.
+Whilst the changes that need to be made are simple, there are a lot of them.
+The majority of the changes to be made are in the unifhy/model.py file, and they are <LINK to GH ISSUE>

 5. Adapting the unit tests
 ==========================